SpiNNakerManchester/spio/modules/hss_multiplexer/README.md

 -----------------------

 To generate the clocks for use by the GTP tile's FPGA logic interface, the 'Clocking Wizard' IP CORE can be used.
+This is known to work with version 3.6 of the wizard.

 The tile requires two positive-edge aligned clock sources in addition to its external clock source: `TXUSRCLK` and `TXUSRCLK2`.  `TXUSRCLK2` should tick